mjesp20/FaysPlanner/README.md

 # FaysPlanner

-Requires https://github.com/mjesp20/FaysPlannerAddon for outputting character names and classes from a WoW raid.
+Requires https://github.com/mjesp20/FaysScanner for outputting character names and classes from a WoW raid.
 Currently only optimized for Turtle WoW 1.12 client, but should work on other 1.12 private servers aswell

 Each class is assigned a default role on import.
 To change this, simply click the correct role for the character.

 The planner follows the following logic:

-1. Assign 1 melee pr group
+1. Assign 1 melee pr group (potential priority)
-2. Assign 1 melee pr group
+2. Assign 1 melee pr group (optional)
 3. Assign 1 healer pr group
 4. Assign remaining healers into random groups
 5. Assign ranged dps to groups